lemaslab/lemaslab.github.io/_people/luran_manfio.md

 ### Current Projects

-- creating stable enviorment pipelines to allow for reproducable data
+- creating stable environment pipelines to allow for reproducible data
-- Assisting Dr.Lemas in different asspects of the Lab
+- Assisting Dr.Lemas in different aspects of the Lab